 “For Becky, winning the GOLD award is acknowledgment of her incredible talent, commitment, creativity and dedication.
 This award will open endless doors for her and elevates her career opportunities at another level.
 We are very excited to follow her future.”

-The Christopher Bailey Gold Award, named after the first winner of the award in 1992, Christopher Bailey, had an esteemed panel of judges, including Diane Von Furstenberg, GFW Global Ambassador Christopher Raeburn, Kevin Carrigan, Senior Vice President and Creative Director of Ralph Lauren, Gillian Wilkins, Fashion Director, Elle, Gena Smith, SVP, Head of Global Creative Recruitment, LVMH, Mandi Lennard, Fashion PR and Founder, Mandi’s Basement, Nathan Jenden, Chief Design Officer& VP Creative at DVF, Duvo Olowu, Senior Fashion Director at LOVE Magazine and Tim Blanks, Editor-At-Large, Business of Fashion.
+The Christopher Bailey Gold Award, named after the first winner of the award in 1992, Christopher Bailey, had an esteemed panel of judges, including Diane Von Furstenberg, GFW Global Ambassador Christopher Raeburn, Kevin Carrigan, Senior Vice President and Creative Director of Ralph Lauren, Gillian Wilkins, Fashion Director, Elle, Gena Smith, SVP, Head of Global Creative Recruitment, LVMH, Mandi Lennard, Fashion PR and Founder, Mandi’s Basement, Nathan Jenden, Chief Design Officer& VP Creative at DVF, Duro Olowu, Senior Fashion Director at LOVE Magazine and Tim Blanks, Editor-At-Large, Business of Fashion.

 The judges based their decision on a multidisciplinary selection of factors, focusing on a collection that demonstrated an exceptional ability in its creative process, design, cut and craftsmanship, as well as the colours and fabrics used.
 Both innovation, creativity and concept development were noted, as the judges selected from the top 25 collections.